In this post

 This is how Lauren Davidson, owner of Virtual Team Australia, started her now full-time VA business.

 Lauren started with the VA Institute’s help after deciding to shift from her long-term role of executive assistant of 13 years.
 By receiving structured training, and assistance with the logistical details of her online business, Lauren developed the confidence in her skills to launch her VA business as a side project to her full-time job.
-After only a year in the virtual business space, Lauren transitioned into a full-time VA business owner.

 Creating your brand

 As a VA, you are your brand.
 Your personality, skills and ability to sell your services make up your potential to attract clients.
-Establishing your business plan, identity and mission are critical when starting a successful virtual assistant business.
+Establishing your business plan, identity and mission is critical when starting a successful virtual assistant business.

 Some questions to ask yourself include:

-The VA Institute focuses on helping its students set up their business’ digital presence to ensure they walk away ready to start servicing clients straight away.
+The VA Institute focuses on helping its students set up their business’s digital presence to ensure they walk away ready to start servicing clients straight away.
 Whether it be for administrative duties or even bookkeeping, the more people who find your business’ site, the more chance you’ll generate potential client leads.

 Lauren found VA Institute’s focus on her website’s backend creation allowed her to tailor the front end — this helped draw attention to her business and land her first client.